Graduate Diploma in Urban Design

 How to apply

-Applications are completed online.
+Applications are made directly to the University via the apply button on this page.
 Please note that students may commence studies in Semester 2, however some courses are only available in part-time capacity due to the units on offer.

 How to apply